Can't Get You Out of My Head: Writing and release

 In 2000, British singer-songwriter Cathy Dennis and English songwriter Rob Davis had been brought together by Universal Publishing to work on new music.
 The session for "Can't Get You Out of My Head" began with Davis generating a 125 bpm drum loop using the computer program Cubase.
 Dennis improvised with the line "I just can't get you out of my head", which later became the song's lyric.
 After three and a half hours, Davis and Dennis had recorded the demo for "Can't Get You Out of My Head" and the vocals were recorded the same day; the pair said the recording process was "very natural and fluid", and did not rely on heavy instrumentation.

 Prior to pitching the song to Kylie Minogue, Davis and Dennis unsuccessfully offered it to S Club 7 and Sophie Ellis-Bextor.
 Davis then met with Minogue's A&R executive Jamie Nelson, who was impressed by the song's upbeat production and thought it would appeal to clubgoers.
 Nelson booked the song for Minogue to record.
 Although Davis thought the recording session would later be cancelled, Minogue wanted to record the song after hearing 20 seconds of the demo.
 The song was recorded at Davis's home studio in Surrey, England.
 The music, except the guitar part, was programmed using a Korg Triton workstation via a MIDI interface.
 Tim Orford was the mix engineer for the song.
 In a 2011 interview Dennis stated, "even though Kylie wasn't the first artist to be offered the song, I don't believe anyone else would have done the incredible job she did with it".

 In 2001, Minogue embarked on the On a Night Like This tour to promote her seventh studio album Light Years (2000).
 She premiered "Can't Get You Out of My Head" on stage during the tour.
-It was later chosen as the lead single from Minogue's eighth studio album Fever and Parlophone Records released it on 8 September 2001 in Australia and on 17 September in the United Kingdom and other European countries.
-In the United States, Capitol Records issued a 12-inch vinyl single on 8 January 2002.
+It was later chosen as the lead single from Minogue's eighth studio album Fever, and released in September 2001, by Parlophone.